 This list might also prove useful for those who know Tuscany quite well and who are looking for ideas for an alternative weekend.

-If you decide to explore the Vie Cave, take the maps provided at the park entrance.
-You can start this adventure in the town of Sovana (worth a visit, too).
+If you decide to explore the Vie Cave, you can start this adventure in the town of Sovana (worth a visit, too).
 The best period to visit the Vie Cave is during the sunny season.

-Suvereto is a small village dating back to the year 1000.
-Situated on the slopes of the hills overlooking the Costa degli Etruschi, in the green valley of the River Cornia, it is a true jewel rich in history and art.
-Suvereto is an important stop on the circuit of oil and wine producing towns and home to major wineries (this is where Val di Cornia Suvereto DOC is made).
+Suvereto is a small village dating back to the year 1000, located on the slopes of the hills overlooking the Costa degli Etruschi, in the green valley of the River Cornia.
+It is an important stop on the circuit of oil and wine producing towns and home to major wineries (this is where Val di Cornia Suvereto DOC is made).

 The town has an enchanting architectural harmony and its ancient walls enclose paved streets lined with stone houses, historical buildings, beautiful churches and cloisters.
 See the Rocca Aldobrandesca, the Town Hall, Forte degli Angeli, the Church of Santissima Annunziata, San Giusto parish church and the futuristic Petra winery, designed by the architect Mario Botta.

-In Suvereto you can also visit the Natural Park of Montioni in the hamlet of Montioni, part of the system of Parks of Val di Cornia, a park with a rich fauna, rare examples of typical Mediterranean flora and important monuments of the Napoleonic era, which have recently been renovated.
+In Suvereto you can also visit the Natural Park of Montioni in the hamlet of the same name, part of the Parks of Val di Cornia network.
+It is a park with a rich fauna, rare examples of typical Mediterranean flora and important monuments of the Napoleonic era, which have recently been renovated.

-From Montecarlo, many footpaths among olive groves and vineyards start.
+From Montecarlo start many footpaths among olive groves and vineyards.
 One of these lovely itineraries is the one that leads to the town of San Martino in Colle, where you can find an enormous 500-year-old oak tree.
 According to local legend, witches would gather for the Sabbath under the foliage of this centuries-old tree, earning it the nickname “Oak of the Witches”.

-Fosdinovo is located about 15 kilometres northwest of Massa, between the sea and the mountains.
-This position caused the village’s fortune and misfortune throughout its history: on one hand, the opportunity for trading; on the other hand, the wars and the struggles to conquer it.
+Fosdinovo is located about 15 kilometres northwest of Massa, between the sea and the mountains, and can be considered the gateway to the Lunigiana area.
+This position caused the village’s fortune and misfortune throughout its history: on one hand the opportunity for trading, on the other hand the wars and the struggles to conquer it.

-The town of Montescudaio is located in the Val di Cecina and is part of the Maremma Pisana.
-About ten kilometres from the coast, it is considered one of the most beautiful villages in Italy.
+The town of Montescudaio is located in the Val di Cecina, about ten kilometres from the coast, and is considered one of the most beautiful villages in Italy.